HarisTahir2003/Logistic-Regression/README.md

 - **Input Features:** 17
 - **Output:** Class
 <br>
-The dataset for the second part is provided in a .csv file titled `auto_mpg.csv`. <br>
+The dataset for the second part is provided in a csv file titled `auto_mpg.csv`. <br>
  Dataset Summary:
 <ul>
 <li> Feature Type: Varies </li>